xaudaroelizabeth/moviewatchlist/README.md

 ## ✨ Features

--Search movies by title
+- Search movies by title
--Filter movies by genre
+- Filter movies by genre
--Add movies to a personal watchlist
+- Add movies to a personal watchlist
--Remove movies from the watchlist
+- Remove movies from the watchlist
--Dynamic movie search results
+- Dynamic movie search results
--Clean and intuitive user interface
+- Clean and intuitive user interface
--Fast and responsive interactions
+- Fast and responsive interactions

 ---

 ## 🛠️ Built With

--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript
--Vite
+- Vite

 ---